 Beyond the eight-week period after the creation of the payment, and for up to 13 months, a customer may only dispute a payment with their bank if they consider the debit had not been authorized.
 In this event, we automatically provide the customer’s bank with the mandate that the customer approved.
 This does not guarantee that the dispute can be canceled as the customer’s bank can still decide that the debit was not authorized by the mandate—and that their customer is entitled to a refund.

-A dispute can also occur if the customer’s bank is unable to debit their account because of a problem (e.g., the account is frozen or has insufficient funds), but it has already provided the funds to make a charge successful.
+A dispute can also occur if the customer’s bank is unable to debit their account because of a problem (for example, the account is frozen or has insufficient funds), but it has already provided the funds to make a charge successful.
 In this instance, the bank reclaims those funds in the form of a dispute.

 If a dispute is created, a